In this video, we’ll introduce the idea of boolean values in Excel.

 It’s common to see boolean expressions inside other formulas.

-For example, in L7 we use a boolean expression as the logical test inside the IF function to test if J7 is greater than or equal to 70.
+For example, in L7 we have a boolean expression as the logical test inside the IF function to test if J7 is greater than or equal to 70.

 Because the result is TRUE, IF returns "Pass".

 The formula in L9 tests if J9 is greater than 200.
 If TRUE, the result is J9 multiplied by 5%.